haozhu233/blog/content/post/2019-01-28-connect-arduino-chips-with-r.md

 For the arduino code, I was basically following [this example](https://playground.arduino.cc/Main/MPU-6050) on the official website.
 The tutorial is for MPU6050 but since MPU9250 is basically a MPU6050 + a magnetometer, if you are not looking for anything like [motion fusion](https://en.wikipedia.org/wiki/Sensor_fusion), they are pretty much the same.

-Once you get the chip set up, the rest should be the same.
+Once you get up,  the chip correctlythe rest should be the same.